insert alt tag

 But there's another data capture tool which can provide valuable real-time insights: The laser rangefinder.

 When called into action on DJI's leading enterprise drones (M300 RTK with H20, H20T and H20N, and M30 Series (including DJI Dock drone version), the laser rangefinder enables operators to target a specific location or object and obtain its precise GPS coordinates, as well as the distance from the drone and difference in altitude.
-This information can be saved as a PinPoint - as the GIF below shows - and can be used immediately or revisited later.
+This information can be saved as a PinPoint, and can be used immediately or revisited later.

 The laser rangefinder benefits a range of applications, from public safety through to search and rescue, and inspection.